 A. Purchasing the PEC plate does not automatically renew your registration.
 You will not be paying twice by purchasing this specialty plate as this one-time $45 fee covers the cost of the new plate, not your annual registration fee.
 If your registration expires within the next few months, we recommend you renew your registration first.
 At that point, apply for the PEC plate.
 This ensures that the Bureau of Motor Vehicles is not processing both your registration renewal and application for a new plate at the same time!
 When your new plate arrives, it will come with a registration card (showing your new license plate number).

 6. Q. Do I need to be a member of the PEC to order this plate?

 7. Q. Can I purchase a plate for my horse trailer?

-A. No. Specialty plates in PA are restricted to passenger vehicles, trucks and motor homes with a registered gross weight less than 10,000 lbs.
-Motorcycles and trailers do not qualify for specialty plates.
+A. Yes.
+Specialty plates in PA are restricted to passenger vehicles, trucks with a registered gross weight less than 14,000 lbs, trailers and motorhomes.
+Motorcycles do not qualify for specialty plates.

 8. Q. How do I make payment?
 Where do I send my check?

 A. Payment for the specialty PEC license plates can be made two ways…either by check with your application or by PayPal when you apply online on the PEC web site, www.pennsylvaniaequinecouncil.org.

 The PA Bureau of Motor Vehicles will NOT process applications that come directly to them.
 The Pennsylvania Equine Council must process your application then forward it to the Bureau.
 If you lease your vehicle, you will need to fill out an additional form that gives you ownership of the plate.
 That is a MV-1L form and can be downloaded from the PennDOT web site. www.dot.state.pa.us